Minimally Invasive Bunion Surgery - Facts

-- Outpatient procedure (you will go home the same day)
+- Bunion surgery is an outpatient procedure (you will go home the same day)

 - Anesthesia is sedation or general + regional (the foot will be numb of 2-3 days, making it difficult to walk.
 We will provide you with crutches to help you mobilize these first 2-3 days).

-- Sedation or general anesthesia (you can discuss which one with the anesthesiologist the day of surgery) is required as this is very precise surgery, requiring complete patient immobility.
+- Sedation or general anesthesia (you can discuss which one with the anesthesiologist the day of surgery) is required during bunions surgery as this is very precise surgery, requiring complete patient immobility.

 - You will be able to walk on the surgical foot as soon as the nerve block wears off (2-3 days).